dantleech/blog/source/cv.md

 --------------------

 - Code architecture.
-- In depth knowledge of PHP and it's ecosystem.
+- In depth knowledge of PHP and it's ecosystem (including Symfony since version 1)
 - Linux and the command line.
 - Automated quality assurance.
-- PHP and it's ecosystem (incl.
-Symfony framework since version 1).
 - Planning and iteratively breaking down work.

 Other Skills